SettleMint

 What the assistant should return

-Before a human approves a privileged command, ask the assistant for a short run note with these facts:
+Before approving a privileged command, ask the assistant for a short run note.
+Require these facts:

 FactWhy it matters